drBenway/pixi-vn-wiki/start/dialogue.md

 **What is dialogue and example?** A written composition in which two or more characters are represented as conversing.

 In Pixi’VN, dialogue is an object that contains information about *who* and *what* is currently being said.
-Its functionality can be broader as it can also be used for other purposes, such as monologues, soliloquies or to display a message to the user.
+Its functionality can be broader as it can also be used for other purposes, such as monologues, soliloquies or to display a message to the player.
 For this reason, it is more appropriate to consider it as a text that can be linked to a [character](/start/character#use-characters-in-the-game).

 ## Set the current Dialogue